josearubio/mcp-server-playground/README.md

 This tool demonstrates how natural language interfaces can be integrated with web analysis services using the MCP protocol.
 In a way, **what we are doing is providing context to LLMs, enabling them to query or perform operations that would not be possible by default in any chatbot or AI agent.**

+> ⚠️ **Note:** The current structure can definitely be improved — this was put together quickly to test integration with Claude Desktop.
+> Next steps include adding more tools and reorganizing the project to separate concerns properly (following a hexagonal architecture approach).

 ## Features

 - Integration with the Model Context Protocol (MCP).